Increasing Teachers’ Digital Literacy Skills in South Africa

-From May 1-12, 2017, Team4Tech volunteers from Adobe and Autodesk continued building capacity to provide high quality education in the Kayamandi Township near Stellenbosch, 20 miles outside of Cape Town, South Africa.
+Background: The Kayamandi Township near Stellenbosch, 20 miles outside of Cape Town, South Africa.
 Kayamandi’s 35,000 residents live in an area of informal housing and historically have had low economic and educational opportunities.

 - Adapted maker-space tools and activities to pilot a “mobile classroom,” which will make it easy for teachers to move hands-on learning projects from room to room.